 Options for Advancing the Project

-EasiBridge has been developed by Bright Structures Ltd, a micro-SME founded January 2016.
+EasiBridge has been developed by Bright Structures Ltd, a micro-SME founded in January 2016.

-Dr. Stephen Bright is sole director and employee, with no other stakeholders.
-All work-to-date has been financed in-house, with recent support from an Innovate UK development grant.
+Doctor Stephen Bright is the sole director and employee, with no other stakeholders.
+All work-to-date has been financed in-house, with recent support from Innovate UK and MoD DASA Accelerator development grants.

 Scale-up funding is now sought to bring the Tactical Assault Bridge and wider Super-Kit capabilities to market.
 EasiBridge offers an exceptional business case for private sector investment.
 Expressions of interest from prospective backers are now sought – contact firstname.lastname@example.org.

-First sales revenue is expected to be generated Q3, 2018.
+First sales revenue has now been secured, with a sizable order for Engineer Trials from the UK MoD.
 By 2020, all further growth and R&D activity is expected to be organic & self-financing – EasiBridge® is expected to be self-sufficient from the 2nd quarter of 2019.

 New product development will remain a core business activity – Bright Structures was founded on innovation.
 The broad product range ensures Bright Structures offers an innovative business capable of sustained innovation.